 Like most of us, I’m crazy for all things squash this time of year.
 I count the days to my first bowl of Butternut Squash Soup the same way many coffee lovers await their Pumpkin Spice Lattes.

-That said, after a few weeks, I sometimes start to find the usual winter squash preparations a little on the heavy side and look for brighter flavors to awaken my palate.
+That said, I sometimes start to find the usual winter squash preparations a little on the heavy side.
+After a few weeks, I start looking for brighter flavors to awaken my palate.

-This Delicata Squash with Brown Butter Vinaigrette does just that.
-Roasted squash rings are tossed with baby spinach and a lightly-tangy vinaigrette made from browned butter and reduced apple cider vinegar.
+This Delicata Squash Salad with Brown Butter Vinaigrette does just that.
+I toss roasted squash rings with baby spinach and a lightly-tangy vinaigrette of browned butter and reduced apple cider vinegar.

 The caramelized squash contrasts nicely with the fresh spinach leaves and the “zip” of the vinaigrette.
 It’s a delicious alternative to your standard squash fare!